ga4gh-beacon/beacon-v2/docs/aggregations.md

 ### `beaconAggregationResults` in `responses/sections/`

-* removed `categories` (and `splits`) from the response definition since they don't serve a purpose besides a checkback of which selectors were applied
+* removed `categories` (and `splits`) from the response definition since they don't serve a purpose besides a checkback of which categories were applied
 * TODO: clear directive that zero values have to be returned for categories

 ### `beaconAggregationTermsResults` in `responses/sections/`

-* reference the definitions for the selectors in `aggregationTerms` in `requests` instead of separate definition
+* reference the definitions for the categories in `aggregationTerms` in `requests` instead of separate definition
 * removed the full examples since they are provided in a separate examples document